reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 ### VOX

-There are a number of ADPCM algorithms — many different ways to adapt our step size based on the amplitude of the prediction — and after testing some out while importing data as audio in Audacity, I decided VOX was by far my favorite.
+There are a number of ADPCM algorithms — many different ways to adapt our step size based on the amplitude of the difference and/or prediction — and after testing some out while importing data as audio in Audacity, I decided VOX was by far my favorite.
 Unfortunately I wasn't able to find anything pre-existing in Rust for VOX — the [symphonia crate](https://crates.io/crates/symphonia) that was recommended to me only has [Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support) of ADPCM.
 Looks like I need to code it myself!
 You can find the resulting code [here](https://github.com/reillypascal/data2audio).

 Here's a snippet of audio databent through my resulting VOX ADPCM implementation:

 <audio controls src="/media/blog/2025/05/databending-part-5/libQt5Core.5.mp3" title="libQt5Core.5.dylib file databent through VOX ADPCM codec"></audio>

 The file is ```libQt5Core.5.dylib``` which I *believe* I pulled from DaVinci Resolve a week or two ago.
+Also, just as a check, here's a voice file (8 kHz sample rate) I encoded as VOX ADPCM with Audacity [^3] and decoded with this Rust tool:

+<audio controls src="/media/blog/2025/05/databending-part-5/this-is-a-test.mp3" title="me saying 'this is a test of my voice to import as VOX ADPCM' at 8 kHz sample rate"></audio>

+Sounds just as expected — a bit crunchy and lo-fi like a telephone, but clear and comprehensible.

 ### Reading the VOX Spec